mlcommons/ck/README.md

 to make it easier for the community to reuse their artifacts, scripts, tools and workflows.

-The [MLCommons taskforce on education and reproducibility](docs/mlperf-education-workgroup.md) gradually turn existing artifacts and scripts from [reproduced ML and Systems papers](https://cknowledge.io/reproduced-papers) and [MLPerf benchmarks](https://github.com/mlcommons) into cross-platform CM components using so-called [CM scripts](https://github.com/mlcommons/ck/tree/master/cm-mlops/script).
+The [MLCommons taskforce on education and reproducibility](docs/mlperf-education-workgroup.md) gradually turns existing artifacts and scripts from [reproduced ML and Systems papers](https://cknowledge.io/reproduced-papers) and [MLPerf benchmarks](https://github.com/mlcommons) into cross-platform CM components using so-called [CM scripts](https://github.com/mlcommons/ck/tree/master/cm-mlops/script).